pookjw/SidecarPatcher/README.md

 This script disables this blacklist.
 Tested on macOS 10.15 Beta 1 (19A471t).
 Use at your own risk.

-- Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
+1. Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
 This script doesn't provide original system file.

-- Disable **System Integrity Protection**.
+2. Disable **System Integrity Protection**.
 [How to turn off System Integrity Protection on your Mac](https://www.imore.com/how-turn-system-integrity-protection-macos).

-- Download the latest release from [here](https://github.com/pookjw/SidecarPatcher/releases).
+3. Download the latest `SidecarPatcher` release from [here](https://github.com/pookjw/SidecarPatcher/releases).

-- Excute `SidecarPatcher` as root.
-[How to Execute a File in Terminal](https://smallbusiness.chron.com/execute-file-macbook-terminal-49381.html).
-(Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
-Actually same.)
+- Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
+Actually same.

+4. Open Terminal and Excute `chmod +x /path/to/SidecarPatcher` and `sudo /path/to/SidecarPatcher`.

+- `/path/to/SidecarPatcher` refers to location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
+If you don't know what it is, just Drag & Drop a `SidecarPatcher` to Terminal.
+It will automatically fill it.

+- You will need to enter Password, which is login password.

+- If you encounter `Read-only file system` error, follow [this](https://github.com/pookjw/SidecarPatcher/issues/1).

-If you already patched, this script won't work until replacing to original one.
+- If you already patched, this script won't work until replacing to original one.

 ## Without modifying System